NatsuNiNi/ASCII-Converter/README.md

 ## Getting Started

-### 1. Download the latest realese file.
+### 1. Download the latest realese file

-### 2. Unzip and run asciitool.exe.
+### 2. Run asciitool.exe

-Warning: Do not move the exe location at will, please make good use of shortcuts.
+Warning: Do not move the exe location at will, please make good use of shortcuts!

-### 3. Enter RGB values and select a background color.
+### 3. Enter RGB values and select a background color

-### 4. The resulting image will be automatically opened after conversion.
+### 4. The resulting image will be automatically opened after conversion